 3. Commercial Auto Policies

 Any standard business auto policy holds a subrogation clause very similar to one found in an ISO property policy.
-This kind of subrogation clause states that if the insurer pays a physical damage or auto liability claim, and someone other than you (the insured) is liable for the damage or injury, then the insurer can sue that responsible party to recover the amount that they paid you for your claim.
+This kind of subrogation clause states that if the insurer pays a physical damage or auto liability claim, and someone other than you (the insured) is liable for the damage or injury, then the insurer can sue that responsible party for damages to recover the amount that they paid you for your claim.

 4. Commercial Liability Policies